 - 1. This report is recognized as a best practice in the province.
 The Ministry of Education and the District School Board Reporting Workgroup have both identified regular periodic financial reporting as a best practice in managing the Board's financial outcomes. - 2.
 Year to year comparisons can be slightly skewed.
-When comparing the percentage spent to this period last year, it is important to note that YTD November 2020 had 62 teaching days and YTD November 2019 had 63 teaching days.
+When comparing the percentage spent to this period last year, it is important to note that YTD February 2021 had 115 teaching days and YTD February 2020 had 114 teaching days (114 teaching days for YTD February 2020 accounts for 3 job action days by OECTA.
+Had there been no job action by OECTA, the YTD February 2020 teaching days would have totalled 117).
 On-line learning is a significant factor for the current period and was not a factor for the same period last year.
-Lastly, the 2020-21 Revised Budget Estimates approved by the Board of Trustees in December 2020 included an in-year deficit of \$42M and a deficit elimination plan for the 2021-22 fiscal/school year.
-This significant budget increase in various expenditure categories creates extraordinary variance for comparative purposes.
+Lastly, the 2020-21 Revised Budget Estimates approved by the Board of Trustees in December 2020 included an in-year deficit and a deficit elimination plan for the 2021-22 fiscal/school year.
+This significant budget increase in various expenditure categories creates extraordinary variances for comparative purposes.